 3. Decrease the temperature in your bedroom

 By decreasing your body temperature, you have the ability to improve your quality of sleep.
-This can be done several different ways.
+This can be done in several different ways.
 You can remove or change articles of clothing, turn on a fan, open a window, or turn down the temperature in the room/house.
 This helps your body relax and can help not only get to sleep but stay asleep.

 4. Turn off your devices